-An art historian and a prominent figure in the world of Indian textiles, Jasleen Dhamija’s contributions to the field include not just multiple books and extensive research on traditional Indian crafts, but also policy development and revival efforts.
-She has been involved in formulating policies for the handicraft, handloom and rural livelihood sectors of India and several other countries.
+A prominent historian in the field of Indian textiles, Jasleen Dhamija contributed multiple books and extensive research on traditional Indian crafts, and played a key role in policy development and revival efforts.
+She was involved in formulating policies for the handicraft, handloom and rural livelihood sectors of India and several other countries.

-Born in Abbottabad (present-day Pakistan), Dhamija lived there until 1940, when her family moved to New Delhi.
+Dhamija was born in Abbottabad (present-day Pakistan) where she lived until 1940, when her family moved to New Delhi.
 Here, she studied at the Presentation Convent School and later attended the University of Delhi.
 It was during these years that she developed an interest in handicrafts, fashioning bags and lampshades to sell at the Cottage Industries Emporium.

 Dhamija began her career at the All India Handicrafts Board in 1954.
 During this time, she travelled extensively with Kamaladevi Chattopadhyay and met artisans across the country as the Board worked to formulate a policy for the revival of the handicrafts and handloom sectors in India.
 She later went on to write a biography of Chattopadhyay, which was published by the National Book Trust in 2007.

-Dhamija has authored and edited several works on textiles, costumes and folk arts around the world, including Indian Folk Arts and Crafts (1992), Woven Magic: The Affinity Between Indian and Indonesian Textiles (2002), Asian Embroidery (2004) and Baluchars: The Woven Narrative Silks of Bengal (2019).
-She has also published two cookbooks.
-Among the exhibitions she has co-curated are Threading the Commonwealth: Textile Tradition, Culture, Trade and Politics (2006), which was held in Melbourne, Australia, and Powercloths of the Commonwealth (2010), which was held in New Delhi.
+Dhamija authored and edited several works on textiles, costumes and folk arts around the world, including Indian Folk Arts and Crafts (1992), Woven Magic: The Affinity Between Indian and Indonesian Textiles (2002), Asian Embroidery (2004) and Baluchars: The Woven Narrative Silks of Bengal (2019).
+She also published two cookbooks, The Joy of Vegetarian Cooking (2000) and Cooking For All Seasons (2003).
+Among the exhibitions she co-curated were Threading the Commonwealth: Textile Tradition, Culture, Trade and Politics (2006) in Melbourne, Australia, and Powercloths of the Commonwealth (2010) in New Delhi.